-You may have contacted the manufacturer of the stairlift; but they're not interested in buying it back (even though it's relatively new).
+You may have contacted the manufacturer of the stairlift or the installation company; but surprisingly they're not interested in buying it back (even though it's relatively new).

 So what are your options?